cp-algorithms/cp-algorithms/src/combinatorics/binomial-coefficients.md

 $$ (a+b)^n = \binom n 0 a^n + \binom n 1 a^{n-1} b + \binom n 2 a^{n-2} b^2 + \cdots + \binom n k a^{n-k} b^k + \cdots + \binom n n b^n $$

 It is believed that this formula, as well as the triangle which allows efficient calculation of the coefficients, was discovered by Blaise Pascal in the 17th century.
-Nevertheless, it was known to the Chinese mathematician Yang Hui(楊輝), who lived in the 13th century.
-Perhaps it was discovered by a Persian scholar Omar Khayyam(عمر خیام).
-Moreover, Indian mathematician Pingala (पिङ्गल), who lived  earlier in the 3rd.
+Nevertheless, it was known to the Chinese mathematician Yang Hui, who lived in the 13th century.
+Perhaps it was discovered by a Persian scholar Omar Khayyam.
+Moreover, Indian mathematician Pingala, who lived  earlier in the 3rd.
 BC, got similar results.
 The merit of the Newton is that he generalized this formula for exponents that are not natural.

 ## Calculation